Listen to this blog post which will, at a future date, be added to The Explanation Podcast

-In English, both life and living are singular which is INcorrect.
+In English, both life and living are singular, which is INcorrect.
 In Biblical Hebrew, breath of life is plural and should read breath of LIVES.
-The ים at the end of the word makes is plural.
-On the other hand, with living being, living ends in ה which makes it SINGULAR feminine because it must agree grammatically with being, nephesh, which is a feminine noun.
+The ים at the end of the word makes it plural.
+On the other hand, with living being, living ends in ה, which makes it SINGULAR feminine because it must agree grammatically with being, nephesh, which is a feminine noun.

 Yahveh breathed the breath of liveS.
 Many lives is a biblical reality.
-Right from the creation of the very first man the term breath of lives (which you cannot see in the English translation) indicates this.
-In the last post, which you should read if you haven’t. because of the nature of breath, I suggested a better translation, divine essence.
-If we put this all together breath of life would be divine essence of lives.
-When God breathed into the nostrils of the first human being He gave him the divine essence for many lives.
+Right from the creation of the very first man, the term breath of lives (which you cannot see in the English translation) indicates this in the last post, which you should read if you haven’t.
+Because of the nature of breath, I suggested a better translation, divine essence.
+If we put this all together, breath of life would be the divine essence of lives.
+When God breathed into the nostrils of the first human being, He gave him the divine essence for many lives.

 You’ve probably never heard this before, so please stay with me.
 We need to let the Bible tell us what these lives are.

 Here’s another verse with additional information.
 Then shall the dust (of the dead person) return to the earth as it was: and the spirit shall return unto God who gave it (Ecclesiastes 12:7).
 We shall talk about this spirit in the next few weeks.
-Nowhere does the Bible refer to repeated cycles of life: birth-death, birth-death, birth-death… As we saw in Hebrews 9.27, it is given to humans ONCE to die and then, back to dust.
+Nowhere does the Bible refer to repeated cycles of life: birth-death, birth-death, birth-death.
+As we saw in Hebrews 9:27, it is given to humans ONCE to die and then back to dust.
 There are and have been a few exceptions.
-These are referred to as resurrections.
-But, they are exceptional cases under exceptional circumstances.
+These are resurrections.
+But they are exceptional cases under exceptional circumstances.

-Again, if you’ve never heard this before, that’s what the Biblical Hebrew states and that’s what the Bible story relates.
-Here’s another piece of the puzzle which I’ll expand later.
-When Adam and Eve ate of the forbidden Tree the result was Death.
+Again, if you’ve never heard this before, that’s what the Biblical Hebrew states, and that’s what the Bible story relates.
+Here’s another piece of the puzzle that I’ll expand later.
+When Adam and Eve ate of the forbidden Tree, the result was Death.
 But they did NOT die, at least not at that moment.
-Therefore, the death this Tree refers to is not just the physical death all humans are subject to.
+Therefore, the death this Tree refers to is not just the physical death all humans experience.
 Each human has ONE life (nefesh chaya) and ONE death in this world.
 But there are more lives and at least one more death.